BKWLD/decoy/README.md

 ## Features

+### Authentication

+[Sentry](http://docs.cartalyst.com/sentry-2), the pacakge that currently powers authentication, automatically logs out any users who may be logged in when someone logs in using the same creds from another computer.
+This can be annoying, so admins should switch to using user specific accounts instead of the default redacted account.

 ### Enabling CKFinder for file uploads

 By default, CKFinder is turned off because a new license must be purchased for every site using it.
 Here's how to enable it: